u11d-com/medusa-avalara/README.md

 - **Transaction Lifecycle Tracking**:
   - Commit transactions when orders are completed/fulfilled
   - Void transactions when orders are canceled
-- **Flexible Configuration**: Support for custom shipping addresses and tax codes
+- **Flexible Configuration**: Support for custom tax codes, exemptions (entity use code) and shipping addresses.
 - **Address Validation**: Validate and standardize shipping addresses using Avalara's address validation service

 ## 🚀 Quick Start